TimeseriesUtilities

 TimeseriesUtilities.tvarMethod

-Calculate the variance of x along the dim dimension, optionally grouped by dt.
+Calculate the variance of x along dimension dim, optionally grouped by dt.

 source